-Long season dates and the ability to hunt almost every hunting unit in Utah make sportsman permits the most prized permits offered to Utah's public hunters.
+Only one sportsman permit per species is awarded each year, but success in the drawing means the hunt of a lifetime.
+Long season dates and the ability to hunt almost every Utah hunting unit* make these permits the most prized permits offered to Utah's public hunters.

 *All sportsman permits exclude Antelope Island.

 Need more information before you apply?

 Utah Administrative Rules governing sportsman permits: R657-41, R657-42 and R657-62-45

 Utah residents can apply for a permit online or by calling any Division office.

 To apply for a 2015 sportsman's permit, you must be at least 14 years old by Dec.
 31, 2015.
 You must also be a Utah resident on Nov.
 25, 2015.
 Please see the resident definition to learn whether you qualify as a resident.